 Objecting to Legitimate Interest/Direct Marketing: Natural persons may object to personal data processed pursuant to TreSensa’s legitimate interest.
 In such case, TreSensa will no longer process their personal data unless TreSensa demonstrates appropriate overriding legitimate grounds for the processing or if needed for the establishment, exercise, or defense of legal claims.

 Natural persons also may object at any time to processing of their personal data for direct marketing purposes, such as email marketing or use of their data for segments or refining our bid models.
 In such case, their personal data shall no longer be used for that purpose.
 Natural persons will be able to fulfill such rights directly, such as via the ‘Manage Email Preferences’ link within an email or Opt-Out link within our Playable Ads, as applicable, but may always reach out to Privacy@TreSensa.com or our address given below.
-Please note that if you opt-out of receiving email marketing from us, we may still send you important administrative messages via email, from which you cannot opt out (unless an applicable retention schedule or right to erasure request requires deletion of such email address).
+Please note that if you opt-out of receiving email marketing from us, we may still send you important administrative or transactional messages via email, from which you cannot opt out (unless an applicable retention schedule or right to erasure request requires deletion of such email address).
 Currently, if a natural person opts-out of use of their data for segments or refining our bid models, such person will no longer receive Playable Ads from TreSensa.

 Right to Lodge a Complaint: In accordance with GDPR Article 77, natural persons also have the right to lodge a complaint about TreSensa’s processing of their personal data with a competent supervisory authority, in particular in the Member State of their habitual residence or place of work, or where an alleged GDPR infringement took place, as applicable.
 Further, as applicable, natural persons may exercise their third-party beneficiary rights under TreSensa’s Standard Contractual Clauses.